 Before you decide to make an offer on a house, you’ll want to make sure that your new mortgage payment is realistic for your budget and lifestyle.

-How much should you save for a down payment on a house?
+How much should you save up before buying a house?

 Most financial experts recommend you spend no more than 25 percent of your monthly take-home pay on your mortgage payment.
 Most buyers take out 30-year mortgages, but it’s recommended to get a 15-year or less, fixed-rate mortgage.
 This can literally save you thousands of dollars compared to the traditional option.